-Ever since the onset of the Great Pseudo-Pandemic of 2020-25, George Orwell has been much on our minds, with quotations and memes proliferating all over the web and even the streets as the relevance of his greatest work to our own times grows ever clearer.
+Ever since the onset of the Great Pseudo-Pandemic, George Orwell has been much on our minds, with quotations and memes proliferating all over the web and even the streets as the relevance of his greatest work to our own times grows ever clearer.
 Within days of the first lockdowns, sceptics had tagged the syndrome Covid-19(84) — a formulation which encapsulated the proposition perfectly, and with an economy impossible even in Newspeak.

 Conscious UK rappers name-check him plentifully, as the most effective way of evoking the totalitarian nightmare that is about to engulf us if we can’t wake up:

 But here and there in the comments I’d see an accusation that has been floating around the internet for a few years now: that George Orwell was one of theirs, not one of ours — an operative for the elite, a literary double agent: in current parlance, a ‘shill’ — one who has taken the King’s Shilling.
-That his last and greatest work was written not as a warning to humankind but as an instrument of ‘predictive conditioning’ — in other words, that his intention was not to avert the dystopian future he described, but actually to help manifest it by conditioning his readers to accept, not its desirability of course, but its inevitability.
+That his last and greatest work was written not as a warning to humankind but as an instrument of ‘predictive programming’ — in other words, that his intention was not to avert the dystopian future he described, but actually to help manifest it by conditioning his readers to accept, not its desirability of course, but its inevitability.

 The most topical example to illustrate the principle is the proliferation over the years of Hollywood plot-lines about devastating pandemics, including Twelve Monkeys (1997), I am Legion (2007), Contagion (2011) and many more, and the obvious role these have played in subliminally conditioning the public to accept a terrifying new viral enemy-image.
 The suspension of disbelief thus achieved is vital in the project to re-engineer society under a totalitarian, democidal Biosecurity state.

 The assumption is that in terms of the text itself it would be impossible to distinguish the functions of warning from conditioning.
 Just as in the War on Terror anyone might be a terrorist, in the war of words and worlds, anyone might be a shill.
 It’s straight out of the book itself — under Ingsoc, anyone might be an agent of Goldstein; or an informer for the Thought Police.
-It transpires that even the rumoured underground rebel group — ‘the Brotherhood’ — has been set up by the Party as a fly-trap for dissidents, in an echo of the Communists’ own Operation Trust from the 1920s.
-The twenty-first century Truth Movement has no doubt been allowed to exist for precisely that reason: to map the human terrain, lure disbelievers into the open and generate arrest lists for the ‘ultimate revolution’.
+It transpires that even the rumoured underground rebel group — ‘the Brotherhood’ — has been set up by the Party as a fly-trap for dissidents, in an echo of the Bolsheviks’ own Operation Trust from the 1920s.
+The twenty-first century Truth Movement has no doubt been allowed to exist for the same reasons: to map the human terrain, lure disbelievers into the open and generate arrest lists for the ‘ultimate revolution’.

 The best way to control opposition is always to make sure it is led by your own agents — that’s Disinfo 101.
 Beyond that, a paralysing atmosphere of mutual suspicion can be created by parachuting in disinformation agents whose task is to accuse others of being disinformation agents, triggering endless shill-wars and draining the energy of the movement — that’s Disinfo 2.0.